top of page

 One, redesign products to use less plastic – particularly unnecessary and problematic plastics.

-Is there really a need for micro and nano plastics in so many hygiene and beauty products?
-Must shampoo, soaps and detergent be liquified and delivered in a plastic container?
-Because essentially, we are shipping water across the globe when we create liquid products.
-Why not ship solids or dry powder or compressed solid products instead?
-What alternatives – such as recycled paper, compostable materials and other organic options – can be deployed in packaging?
+Is there a need for micro and nano plastics in so many hygiene and beauty products?
+Must shampoo, soaps, and detergent be liquified and delivered in a plastic container?
+When we create liquid products, we are essentially shipping water across the globe.
+Why not ship solids, dry powder, or compressed solid products instead?
+What alternatives—such as recycled paper, compostable materials, and other organic options—can be deployed in packaging?

-Two, redesign product packaging and product shipping to use less plastic.
+Product packaging and shipping should be redesigned to use less plastic.

-I am sure many here have ordered a small item that either arrived in a giant box stuffed with bubble wrap or was so tightly wrapped that it took twenty minutes and a pair of scissors to get in.
+I am sure many here have ordered a small item that arrived in a giant box stuffed with bubble wrap or was so tightly wrapped that it took twenty minutes and a pair of scissors to get in.
 Is that amount of packaging necessary?
 Does the packaging have to be plastic?
-And when we take that approach to the container transport sector, how can we reduce plastic in our shipping?
-How can we change the design of the product itself or the way we transport it, so it does not require so much protection?
+And when we take that approach to the container transport sector, how can we reduce plastic in shipping?
+How can we change the product's design or the way we transport it so it does not require so much protection?

-Three, redesign systems and products for reuse and recyclability.
+Third, systems and products should be redesigned for reuse and recyclability.

-What legislation and incentives can be deployed to expand reuse schemes, such as refillable bottles, bulk dispensers and deposit-return-schemes?
+What legislation and incentives can be deployed to expand reuse schemes, such as refillable bottles, bulk dispensers, and deposit-return schemes?
 How can design guidelines be put in place to make products easier to repair and any plastic used more easily recyclable?
-We must turn around the absurdity of raw polymer wrenched from the belly of the earth being cheaper than recycled polymer.
+We must reverse the absurdity of raw polymer wrenched from the belly of the earth being cheaper than recycled polymer.

-As we roll out redesign of our waste management system, and as we roll out Extended Producer Responsibility schemes, we must ensure that we redesign for justice.
-For the workers in the informal waste sector, for the waste pickers, who amount to a total of some 20 million people.
+As we roll out the redesign of our waste management system and as we roll out Extended Producer Responsibility schemes, we must ensure that we redesign for justice.
+For the workers in the informal waste sector, for the waste pickers, who total some 20 million people.
 We must include the voices of indigenous people and other marginalized communities.
 These groups deserve decent jobs and the fulfilment of the right to a clean, healthy and sustainable environment, now enshrined by the UN General Assembly.
-This agreement must deliver for them.
+This agreement must be delivered to them.

 Friends,

-My point here is that plastic has been the default option in design for too long.
-Disposability has been the default option in design for too long.
+My point is that plastic has been the default option in design for too long.
+Disposability has been the default option for too long.
 Leaving poor communities to eke out a living from the plastic scraps others leave behind has been the default option for too long.
-It is time for chemists, manufacturers and process engineers to get creative.
+It is time for chemists, manufacturers, and process engineers to get creative.
 It is time for governments to get creative.
 It is time for consumers to get creative.

-Friends, it is in your hands to design and deliver this transformation, bringing major opportunities for everyone.
+Friends, designing and delivering this transformation is in your hands, bringing significant opportunities for everyone.

-A full market transformation – backed by policy, transparency and regulatory change – could virtually eliminate plastic pollution by 2040.
-Reduce the pressure on recycling and waste management systems, so they can cope.
-There are huge potential savings for the private and the public sectors, including through reduced social, environmental and human health costs.
-Reduced greenhouse gas emissions.
+A full market transformation—backed by policy, transparency, and regulatory change—could virtually eliminate plastic pollution by 2040.
+It would also reduce the pressure on recycling and waste management systems so they can cope.
+There are huge potential savings for the private and public sectors, including through reduced social, environmental, and human health costs and reduced greenhouse gas emissions.

 A possible 700,000 jobs – mainly in the developing world.

-And, of course, we must also act on legacy pollution.
-Huge amounts of plastic have accumulated in the environment.
-Some plastics will continue to fail the circularity test over the next 20 years.
-A coordinated effort to stop pollution at source, while investing in waste management, clean-up and consumption patterns, can help address this toxic trail.
+Of course, we must also act on legacy pollution.
+Huge amounts of plastic have accumulated in the environment, and some plastics will continue to fail the circularity test over the next 20 years.
+A coordinated effort to stop pollution at the source while investing in waste management, clean-up, and consumption patterns can help address this toxic trail.

 It will take leadership to deliver – while ensuring a just transition for workers in the informal waste sector and everybody involved in the plastics industry.